COVESA/vsomeip/documentation/vsomeipConfiguration.md

 - **applications** (array) - Contains the applications of the host system that use this config file.
     - **name** - The name of the application.
     - **id** - The id of the application.
 Usually its high byte is equal to the diagnosis address.
 In this case the low byte must be different from zero.
 Thus, if the diagnosis address is 0x63, valid values range from 0x6301 until 0x63FF.
 It is also possible to use id values with a high byte different from the diagnosis address.
     - **max_dispatchers** (optional) - The maximum number of threads that shall be used to execute the application callbacks.
-Default is `10`.
+The default value is `10`.
     - **max_dispatch_time** (optional) - The maximum time in ms that an application callback may consume before the callback is considered to be blocked (and an additional thread is used to execute pending callbacks if max_dispatchers is configured greater than 0).
-The default value if not specified is `100ms`.
+The default value if not specified is `100` ms.
     - **max_detached_thread_wait_time** (optional) - The maximum time in seconds that an application will wait for a detached dispatcher thread to finish executing.
-The default value if not specified is `5s`.
+The default value if not specified is `5` sec.
     - **threads** (optional) - The number of internal threads to process messages and events within an application.
 Valid values are `1-255`.
-Default is `2`.
+The default value is `2`.
     - **io_thread_nice** (optional) - The nice level for internal threads processing messages and events.
 POSIX/Linux only.
 For actual values refer to nice() documentation.
+The default value is `0`.
     - **request_debounce_time** (optional) - Specifies a debounce-time interval in ms in which request-service messages are sent to the routing manager.
 If an application requests many services in short same time the load of sent messages to the routing manager and furthermore the replies from the routing manager (which contains the routing info for the requested service if available) can be heavily reduced.
-The default value if not specified is `10ms`.
+The default value if not specified is `10` ms.
     - **plugins** (optional array) - Contains the plug-ins that should be loaded to extend the functionality of vsomeip.
         - **name** - The name of the plug-in.
         - **type** - The plug-in type (valid values: `application_plugin`).
 An application plug-in extends the functionality on application level.
 It gets informed by vsomeip over the basic application states (INIT/START/STOP) and can, based on these notifications, access the standard "application"-API via the runtime.